betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 The closer WT speedup is to the number of threads, the better the multithreading scaling efficiency; with perfect multithreading scaling efficiency, we'd expect the WT speedup number to be exactly the same as the number of threads.
 The CS Multiplier value is another way to measure multithreading scaling efficiency; the closer the CS Multiplier number is to exactly 1.0, the closer each test is to achieving perfect multithreading scaling efficiency.

-Since this test ran Takua Renderer in unidirectional path tracing mode, and depth-first unidirectional path tracing is basically trivially parallelizable using a simple parallel_for (okay, it's not so simple once things like texture caching and things like learned path guiding data structures come into play, but close enough for now), my expectation for Takua Renderer is that on a system with homogeneous cores, multithreading scaling should be very close to perfect.
+Since this test ran Takua Renderer in unidirectional path tracing mode, and depth-first unidirectional path tracing is largely trivially parallelizable using a simple parallel_for (okay, it's not so simple once things like texture caching and things like learned path guiding data structures come into play, but close enough for now), my expectation for Takua Renderer is that on a system with homogeneous cores, multithreading scaling should be very close to perfect (assuming a fair scheduler in the underlying operating system).
 Looking at the first four threads, which are all using the M1's high-performance "big" Firestorm cores, close-to-perfect multithreading scaling efficiency is exactly what we see.
 Adding the next four threads though, which use the M1's low-performance energy-efficient "LITTLE" Icestorm cores, the multithreading scaling efficiency drops dramatically.
 This drop in multithreading scaling efficiency is expected, since the Icestorm cores are far less performant than the Firestorm cores, but the _amount_ that multithreading scaling efficiency drops by is what is interesting here, since that drop gives us a good estimate of just how less performant the Icestorm cores are.